-Which leads me to the upcoming holiday on everybody’s mind: Halloween – a day which can be tough for anyone new to whole food plant-based living.
-As your neighbors make candy apples and buy dozens of bite-sized chocolate bars, you may wonder: can I even enjoy Halloween anymore?
+This leads me to the upcoming holiday on everybody’s mind: Halloween – a day which can be tough for anyone new to whole food plant-based living.
+As your neighbours make candy apples and buy dozens of bite-sized chocolate bars, you may wonder: can I even enjoy Halloween anymore?

 The short answer: yes!
 You definitely can have a great whole food plant-based Halloween.
-It just takes some adjusting and some planning.
+Just like travelling plant-based, it just takes some adjusting and some planning.
 Here are three tips for staying sane and healthy as you embark on your first WFPB Halloween.

 2. Keep the kids happy, plan your treating!

 If you have little ones, how to keep them happy and healthy is definitely top of mind.
 Again, you may not feel great about letting them indulge in an evening of sugar BUT maybe you’re also feeling guilty about potentially depriving them of a tradition you enjoyed as a child.

 One compromise between the two conflicting feelings: choose healthy whole food plant-based meals throughout the day, including a very filling dinner before you embark on your trick-or-treat adventure.

 Then at the end of the night, let your kids pick a few from their treats and bring the rest into your office or give them away.
 Also, have on-hand healthy treats that they love- WFPB cobblers or pies go a long way to soothe a sweet tooth.

 In the end, whatever you decide should be something you feel comfortable with AND please please don’t beat yourself up – and keep it light.